AmandaEMK/project-one/README.md

 ## Demo

-You can find a live demo of the site [right here](https://project-one-amandaw.c9users.io/).
+You can find a live demo of the site on [GitHub pages](https://amandaemk.github.io/project-one/).

 ## UX